DKISTDC/dkist/docs/tutorial/4_dataset_files.md

 (dkist:tutorial:dataset-exploring-files)=
 # Exploring Files in a `Dataset`

+In this chapter you will learn:

+- How to access dataset metadata from the FITS headers
+- How `Dataset` tracks FITS files and what to expect when slicing the data
+- How to obtain the quality report and preview movie for a dataset.

-Firstly we need to re-create our dataset object from the last tutorial.
+First we need to re-create our dataset object from the last chapter.

 ```{code-cell} ipython3
 :tags: [keep-inputs]